nicholas-long/environment/zet/20231001000026/README.md

-# script to find the minimum required set of zettels to ship a scripting project
+# script to find the minimum required set of dependent zettels to ship a scripting project

 ## definition
 - input: one or more initial IDs to ship